Activity 6: Enhancing Color Images

 I imported the original image as uint8.
 However, when performing any manipulation, I converted it first to float64 before casting it back to uint8 for displaying and saving purposes.
 Upon examination, I realized it was futile to perform contrast stretching since the maximum value of each channel was already 1.0.
 Further reading brought me to an article [1], where we can discard a certain percentile from the low and high ends of the histogram and stretch the remaining bins to fill the full range, according to

-where C refers to the channel being manipulated.
-The high and low values refer to the pth percentile of histogram values that are set as the upper and lower thresholds, respectively.
+where refers to the channel being manipulated.
+The high and low values refer to the -th percentile of histogram values that are set as the upper and lower thresholds, respectively.
 This is actually the algorithm used by GIMP’s auto white balance.
 We can see from the resulting image in Fig. 1b that the reddish color cast has generally been removed, and the guitarist’s skin tone looks much more realistic.

 Gray World